JasonDerulo1259/Sexeca-FreeVersion/README.md

 Sexeca Is a Bot/Exploit to get the answers on assignments and work on senecalearning.com

+**Warning: This Program Was Designed For Educational And Testing Purposes Only.
+If you use it maliciously or otherwise unacceptably, I will not be held accountable.
+If you have any legal repercussions from the use of the code or the program, that is your fault entirely and I am not to blame.
+Furthermore, If anyone wants this program removed, shut down, or anything similar, then please get in contact first and we can discuss it.**

 ## Installation
 (Currently Windows Exclusive)
 There are three methods of download,